rjcc/week4-getting-and-cleaning-data/README.md

 # week4-getting-and-cleaning-data
+## Files in this repo

+* README.md -- you are reading it right now
+* CodeBook.md -- codebook describing variables, the data and transformations
+* run_analysis.R -- actual R code

 ## Description of the DATA
 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix ‘t’ to denote time) were captured at a constant rate of 50 Hz. and the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) – both using a low pass Butterworth filter.